 En route to the Blue House, don’t be shy to take an alleyway up the stairs to find some true dining gems.
 If you climb the steps all the way to the top, there is a gorgeous panoramic view of the Jongno area.
 There are also several busy waffle houses and coffee shops with rooftop access.

-The cafes are constantly changing ownership and being renovated, so I will not state a specific place to stop at.
-I would, however, suggest that you not go to Starbucks or other chains like The Coffee Bean.
+While the cafes are constantly changing ownership and being renovated, it’s difficult to mention one.
+A favorite at the time of publication is Cafe Breezin just after the Boy London store.
+They serve good coffee, amazing waffles and have a rooftop terrace as well as indoor seating, although they have been known to lack in service.
+Don’t go to the usual chainstores like Starbucks or The Coffee Bean if you want an authentic experience.
 Rather traverse through the labyrinthian backstreets to find a diamond in the rough.
 Parents with baby buggies can also enjoy the more authentic places along the main street (Samcheong-ro).

 Visit the National Museum of Modern and Contemporary Art

-Directly to the east of Gyeongbukgong Palace lies the monolithic National Museum of Modern and Contemporary Art (MMCA), one of the best places to see in Seoul.
-Lying in what was formerly the Defense Security Command, the fairly recent Seoul branch of the MMCA opened its doors in 2013.
+Directly to the east of Gyeongbokgung Palace lies the monolithic National Museum of Modern and Contemporary Art (MMCA), one of the best places to see in Seoul.
+Lying in what was formerly the Defence Security Command, the fairly recent Seoul branch of the MMCA opened its doors in 2013.

-The style of the building uses the traditional Korean concept of madang, which is a large communal courtyard where people can come together and socialise so it is an interesting place to visit even if you don’t go in.
+The style of the building uses the traditional Korean concept of madang, which is a large communal courtyard where people can come together and socialise so it is an interesting place to visit in Seoul even if you don’t go in.
 There are various exhibitions to look at that are constantly changing.
 Entrance fee is around $4 with free admission between 6-9pm.
+The MMCA has a very high rating on Tripadvisor, see why it’s so highly rated and view more useful insights by clicking here.

 Check out the traditional Hanok houses in Bukchon Village

-Although Samcheong-dong consists of restored traditional houses, the most popular area to snap a picture of these beautiful houses (Hanok) is in Bukchon Village.
+Although Samcheong-dong consists of restored traditional houses, the most popular place in Seoul to snap a picture of these beautiful houses (Hanok) is in Bukchon Village.
 You can explore on your own or take a 3-hour walking tour, you can register here.
 There are even workshops and homestays available, where you can stay the night in Hanok.

 Taste authentic traditional food at Socheon